 The executive committee delivers the remit of the CCG.
 All functions of the CCG (with the exception of those delegated to the other six committees listed) are delegated to the executive committee for the day to day management and delivery.
 The executive committee will make recommendations to the governing body on strategy and commissioning plans and take day to day decisions on performance management and risk management to provide robust assurance to the governing body.

-Terms of Reference: Executive Committee TOR – UPDATED v2.8 June 2020
+Terms of Reference: Executive Committee TOR – UPDATED v2.10 August 2020

 The finance committee oversees financial performance and activity across the CCGs and their programme boards.
 It will seek to ensure that quality, innovation, prevention and productivity (QIPP) targets are met.

 The primary care committee will enact the responsibilities delegated to the CCGs from NHS England for the commissioning of delegated services such as general practice in accordance with the accountability agreement.
 Its meetings are held quarterly in public.